flatiron-school/ds-flex-environment-setup-study-group/README.md

     ```bash
     jupyter nbextension enable jupyter_nbextensions_configurator
       ```
+ >- Now, boot up jupyter notebook and look for a new tab called (`nbextensions`) on the jupyter file-explorer view.
+If its there, great!
+Move on to the "Turning on extensions" section below.

+#### Installing Using Pip
-- **If you have issues installing with conda, install with pip instead:**
+- **If you have issues installing with conda, install with pip instead ([Documentation](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html)):**
     1. Install extensions
     ```bash
     pip install jupyter_contrib_nbextensions